Energy audit for Wiltshire Council’s Bourne Hill Offices

 Taking part in this project prompted the council to revise the way they procure new buildings.
 There is now a requirement for greater focus on the commissioning of systems and the involvement of the building designers for a few months post-construction so that they can help users understand how the building was designed to function, how to best use the systems to ensure they are working as efficiently as possible, and so that they can learn about how their designs work in use and influence their future projects.

 - The importance of designing interfaces for Building Management Systems (BMS) that are easy to use and do not require specialist controls knowledge to operate effectively.
 In the case of Bourne Hill, despite having a very comprehensive network of sub-meters, the data from them will never be routinely used as it takes too long to download and is presented in a very confusing format.

 - More focus needs to be placed on the commissioning and handover processes to make sure that the building services are working properly and set up in line with the needs of the user before people move into the building.

-- Comfort is multi-faceted in nature and you can never please everyone in a large open plan office space – we recommended a number of possible behavioural interventions to help address this.
+- Comfort is multi-faceted in nature and you can never please everyone in a large open plan office space – CSE recommended a number of possible behavioural interventions to help address this.

 - The need for flexibility in design – buildings aren’t always used in the way they were designed to.
 Bourne Hill has only been occupied since autumn 2010, and the way that it is used has changed more than once.
-For example, the number of occupants has changed from the assumptions on which the ventilation and heating systems were based at the design stage – most recently the local police force have moved in.
+For example, the number of occupants has changed from the assumptions on which the ventilation and heating systems were based at the design stage – for example within a year or two from commissioning the local police force moved in to part of the building.

-- More research is needed into the thermal performance of traditionally constructed buildings (something we are addressing in our current project with English Heritage)
+- More research is needed into the thermal performance of traditionally constructed buildings.

 Photos © Hufton & Crow Photography